deep-stack/azimuth-watcher-ts/packages/delegated-sending-watcher/README.md

 To enable GQL requests caching:

-* Update the `server.gqlCache` config with required settings.
+* Update the `server.gql.cache` config with required settings.

 * In the GQL [schema file](./src/schema.gql), use the `cacheControl` directive to apply cache hints at schema level.